 To complete the programme, students have to acquire a total of 30 credit units (CUs), of which 18 CUs must be acquired from core courses in graduate level applied physics and the remaining 12 CUs can be acquired from a list of elective courses which are structured for advanced applied physics in the specialized areas of General Advanced Physics, Energy Materials Physics and Biomedical Physics.

 Highly motivated students may be eligible to enroll in a 9 credit course “Advanced Research in Applied Physics” to acquire necessary skills for carrying out independent research in applied physics.
-Students will have the valuable opportunity to work with faculties on cutting edge research in condensed matters, quantum information, energy materials and biomedical physics.
+Students will have the valuable opportunity to work with faculties on cutting edge research in condensed matters physics, quantum information, soft matter physics, energy materials and biomedical physics.